LAStools/LAStools/bin/lasclassify_README.txt

   which lasclassify is searching with '-step 4' to 4 by 4 meters, for example.
 The default is 2 meters.

-  Please license from martin@rapidlasso.com to use lasclassify commercially.
+  Please license from info@rapidlasso.de to use lasclassify commercially.
 Please note that the unlicensed version will set intensity, gps_time, user data, and point source ID to zero, slightly change the LAS point order, and randomly add a tiny